bhishekarora/bhishekarora.github.io/aboutme.md

 - Java/JS/Python technologies
 - Dockers,Kubernetes,IOT,AI

-I love open source and love to kill time reading books around Computer Architecture and Security.
+I love open source and love to kill time reading books on Computer Architecture and Security.

 ### My History

 I am a Computer Science Engineer and I am very serious about it.

-I love to code and build stuff, I have experience in:
+I love to code and build stuff, I also work on:

   >Robotics/Embedded/Raspberry Pi/Arduino/ESPs/Nodmcu
    Hacking and Advance Network Recon